ramit21/Spring-Security-Demo/README.md

 Read more about these at: https://www.baeldung.com/spring-security-method-security

-13. **Session management**: You would want to limit the max. no. of sessions of the logged in user can have open concurrently.
+6. **Session management**: You would want to limit the max. no. of sessions of the logged in user can have open concurrently.
 This is imp. when yours is a paid website, and you do not want the user to share his credentials with others.
 To achieve this, you can set the maximum no. of active  sessions for a given user in Spring security config.
 See BasicUserDetailsConfig -> configure() method as an example.

-## Theory
+## Misc. topics

-### How does Spring Security works?

-Spring Security dependency in pom of spring boot when auto configured, creates a delegate filter.
-This delegate filter forwards request to other filters as per the security config classes configured in code (first authentication filters are invoked and then authorization filters).

 ### What is Basic Authentication?